nihaarshah/RadarObjectDetection/README.md

 (1) SVM to classify rotated and unrotated car image patches.

-(2) CNN to classify rotated and unrotated car image patches to push up the performance of the SVM in (1).
+(2a) CNN to classify rotated and unrotated car image patches to push up the performance of the SVM in (1).
+(2b) CNN to do regression on the car image patches orientations to predict an angle between 0 and 360.

 (3) Autoencoder (AEC) to push up the performance of the CNN in (2).